123wiseshaurya/spring-boot-job-scheduler/README.md

 YugabyteDB – Distributed SQL database used as the primary data store.

 🚀 How to Start

 Ensure Docker is running on your machine.

-#Run the following command from the project root:
+-Run the following command from the project root:

 docker-compose up -d